 All of these are “real” in that they are set up on my phone and I check them on my computer.

 Here are my four issues with my email monster:

-- Addiction – I don’t have an addictive personality: I rarely drink, have never smoked, and don’t enjoy gambling.
-But checking email is clearly an addiction.
-Any moment I have a break I feel the urge to reach for my phone and check my email.
+- Addiction: I don’t have an addictive personality: I rarely drink, have never smoked, and don’t enjoy gambling.
+But checking my email is clearly an addiction.
+Any moment I have a break, I feel the urge to reach for my phone and check my email.
 It’s often the first thing I do in the morning and the last thing I do at night.

-- Distraction – Studies have shown that the “Ding!” announcing new messages makes you stupid.
-Long ago I turned off sound and other such notifications.
-But I still have email open on my computer and find myself, while in the flow of writing a blog post or analyzing our budget, easily getting distracted by an incoming email.
+- Distraction: Studies have shown that the “Ding!” announcing new messages makes you stupid.
+Long ago, I turned off sound and other such notifications.
+But I still have my email open on my computer and find myself, while in the flow of writing a blog post or analyzing our budget, easily getting distracted by an incoming email.

-- Duplication – I check email when I wake up, when I get in the car, when I arrive at the office, then check it a million times in the office, and check it various times in the evening right up until I’m going to sleep.
+- Duplication: I check my emails when I wake up, when I get in the car, when I arrive at the office, then check it a million times in the office, and check it various times in the evening right up until I’m going to sleep.
 Since I often can’t deal with those emails at that moment, I end up reading the same emails (or at least scanning their headers) over and over again.

-- Devaluation – Time is one of the most valuable resources we have for our work and in our life.
-Managing your time (or, some would argue managing your energy) is critical.
-Responding to email is rarely the most important thing to be doing, and often not even the most urgent.
+- Devaluation: Time is one of the most valuable resources we have for our work and in our life.
+Managing your time (or, some would argue, managing your energy) is critical.
+Responding to emails is rarely the most important thing to be doing, and often not even the most urgent.

 A friend of mine had a new executive start at his company, and he commented on how this executive moved mountains.
 She kicked off large projects and made things happen that people couldn’t get traction on for months.
 How?
-She didn’t read email.
+She didn’t read her emails.

-Yes, she was smart, strategic, ambitious – but she also focused on key projects and not on replying to email.
+Yes, she was smart, strategic, ambitious—but she also focused on key projects and not on replying to emails.